IBM-Blockchain/blockchain-vscode-extension/README.md

 The extension is compatible with connecting to and interacting with any Fabric 1.4.x network.

-#### Local Fabric
+#### 1 Org Local Fabric
-The extension contains a pre-configured local instance of Hyperledger Fabric named `Local Fabric`, which the extension will automatically pull and use the correct Docker images for.
+The extension contains a pre-configured local instance of Hyperledger Fabric named `1 Org Local Fabric`, which the extension will automatically pull and use the correct Docker images for.
 It is a pre-configured network with one organization, one peer and one channel.
 It can be enabled and operated under the `Fabric Environments` panel.
-The first time it is started, Fabric 1.4.4 images will be installed and an admin identity created in the `Local Fabric - Org1 Wallet` wallet.
+The first time it is started, Fabric 1.4.6 images will be installed and an admin identity created in the `1 Org Local Fabric - Org1 Wallet` wallet.

-For `Local Fabric` management tasks such as restart and teardown, right click on `Local Fabric` in the `Fabric Environments` panel.
+For `1 Org Local Fabric` management tasks such as restart and teardown, right click on `1 Org Local Fabric` in the `Fabric Environments` panel.

-The `Local Fabric` currently uses Fabric 1.4.4 images.
+The `1 Org Local Fabric` currently uses Fabric 1.4.6 images.

 #### Connecting to another instance of Hyperledger Fabric
 The extension allow you to connect to any Hyperledger Fabric instance and perform some operational tasks.
 The tasks available are: install, instantiate and registering and enrolling identities.